 (Pardon me while I reach for the Advil.)

 I know that you’re obsessed with SEO and being at the top of the Google search and all of that.
 Really, I do.
 But if you write to SEO?
 Look, no one’s doing that anymore.
 There are subtler, better ways to do it, and if I were an SEO expert, I would tell you and this would be a different article altogether.
 But there are ways to incorporate best SEO practice without having your brand voice shackled by lousy syntax and its resulting awkwardness.
+If I’m honest, you would be better off working with an SEO Consultant to gain advice and support on how to develop your sites SEO without causing more harm than good.
+This comes with the added bonus that they will be far more knowledgeable and experienced to effectively develop your SEO in subtle and meaningful ways.
+Small business owners who are trying to develop their brand benefit from this massively, as they have a direct person to call if they want to know how things are going with the SEO development of their site.

 So while I don’t claim to be an SEO expert, God help you if you’re just using words you think the customer is searching for.
 That’s only part of it.
 Brand voice isn’t a collection of words that someone might type into Google, any more than a personal and intimate conversation you might have with your significant other is plucked out of a screenplay.

 Think of SEO as the address on the envelope, the details that get your message to the people who need it—they enable them to find you, yes.
 But.
 Once they’re there, you have to have more to say.
 Once the digital envelope connects you via the magic of the interwebs, they click on: Your website, email, profile, whatever—and out comes the letter.
 You’ve got to have something to say.
 What is it?
 Because that’s the most important thing of all.
+If you’re not achieving this, and you’re too naive to work with a consultant or agency, then I wish you all the luck in the world, because you’ll likely struggle to reach your target audience.

 Like this?
 Join my FREE weekly webinar, #PowerLunch, a bite-size business & branding webinar for professionals who want to learn but still want time to eat.